portainer/portainer-docs/docs/v2.0-be/endpoints/aci.md

 # Add an Azure Container Instance Endpoint

-Portainer CE allows you to deploy and manage apps in Azure Container Instances quickly and easily and like no other tool.
+Portainer BE allows you to deploy and manage apps in Azure Container Instances quickly and easily and like no other tool.
 There is no need to type commands via CLI or go to the Azure Portal to manage your containers; Portainer does it all.
 Simply deploy Portainer in an Azure container and manage it like any other node.

 ## Requirements